 - Identify a focused scenario set

 - Too many scenarios can be distracting.

 - Prioritize no more than 15-20.

 - Use distinct scenarios

-- Avoid having multiple scenarios centered around near-identical events.
-They are redundant.
+- Avoid redundant scenarios centered around near-identical events.

 - Consider demands placed on the system.

 - Use scenarios early

-- Most impactful early in development to focus design activities on most important aspects of the system.
+- Can focus design activities.

-- The ability to minimize the number of observed failures (AKA: a statistical approximation of correctness). - Scenarios revolve around one function (or a small set) accessed through an interface. - Give context on type of user if it impacts system execution or perceived reliability.
+- Ability to operate correctly over a time period - (A statistical approximation of correctness). - Scenarios revolve around one function (or "related" functions) accessed through an interface. - Give context on type of user if it impacts system execution or perceived reliability.